aswinvktl/SET08101-Group-8/README.md

 Sun 23/03/2025 - 13:14 GMT
--- This is just me trying to push to master, let us see if this works
+-- This is just me trying to push to master, let us see if this works **update 13:20 GMT
+(that didnt work, i was able to push without any problems 🤦‍♂️🤦‍♂️)

+Try number 2

+Sun 23/03/2025 - 13:21 GMT
+-- Added more restrictions in the GitHub GUI and let us now see if this works